aws-samples/amazon-sagemaker-build-train-deploy/07_invoke_API/README.md

 Then, click on **Send** to execute the request and get the inference result.

-## You have completed Module 7
+## You have completed module 7

 By finishing this module, you have completed the main flow of the workshop.

-Open **08_workflow.ipynb** in module 8 to build a an Amazon SageMaker Pipeline for preprocessing and training jobs.
+Proceed to module 8 to build a an Amazon SageMaker Pipeline for preprocessing and training jobs.